-Compensation of Directors and Officers.
-THE ADVISOR AND THE ADVISORY AGREEMENT.
-The Advisor.
-The Advisory Agreement.
-WELLS MANAGEMENT.
-INVESTMENT OBJECTIVES AND CRITERIA.
-General.
-Acquisition and Investment Policies.
-Development and Construction of Properties.
-Terms of Leases and Lessee Creditworthiness.
-Borrowing Policies.
-Joint Venture Investments.
-Other Policies.
-AREAL PROPERTY INVESTMENTS.
-DISTRIBUTION POLICY.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.
-4 DESCRIPTION OF CAPITAL STOCK.
-Common Stock.
-Preferred Stock Soliciting Dealer Warrants.
-Articles of Incorporation and Bylaw Provisions.
-Limitation of Liability and Indemnification.
-36673000422334455 44664777
+THE ADVISOR AND THE ADVISORY AGREEMENT 37

+The Advisor 3

+The Advisory Agreement

+WELLS MANAGEMENT

+INVESTMENT OBJECTIVES AND CRITERIA

+General

+Acquisition and Investment Policies

+Development and Construction of Properties

+Terms of Leases and Lessee Creditworthiness

+Joint Venture Investments

+Other Policies

+REAL PROPERTY INVESTMENTS.

+DISTRIBUTION POLICY

+MANAGEMENT'S DISCUSSION AND ANALYSIS OF 10

+FINANCIAL CONDITION AND RESULTS OF OPERATIONS 47

+DESCRIPTION OF CAPITAL STOCK 47

+Common Stock 47

+Preferred Stock 48

+Soliciting Dealer Warrants 48

+Articles of Incorporation and Bylaw Provisions

+Limitation of Liability and Indemnification 5

-Business Combinations 51 51 52 52
+Business Combinations

+Control Share Acquisition Statute 5

+Amendment to the Articles of Incorporation

+Dissolution of the Company 23

+Business E 1

+Business J 4

 (i)

-Meeting of Stockholders 3
+Meeting of Stockholders 54

+Operations54

+Inspection of Books and Records

-Restrictions on "Roll-Up" Transactions 53 FEDERAL INCOME TAX CONSIDERATIONS 55 Taxation of the Company 55 Requirements for Qualification 56 Failure to Qualify 61 Taxation of Taxable U.S. Shareholders 62 Taxation of Shareholders on the Disposition of the 5 5 6 1 2
+Restrictions on "Roll-Up" Transactions

+Taxation of the Company

+Requirements for Qualification

+Failure to Qualify

+Taxation of Taxable U.S. Shareholders

+Taxation of Shareholders on the Disposition of the

-Shares 3 3 4 5
+Shares 4

+Capital Gains and Losses64 4

+Information Reporting Requirements and Backup Withholding 64 4

+Taxation of Tax-Exempt Shareholders64 4

+Taxation of Non-U.S. Shareholders65 5

+Other Tax Consequences 66

+Tax Aspects of the Operating Partnership

+Sale of the Operating Partnership's Property

-ERISA CONSIDERATIONS 8
+ERISA CONSIDERATIONS 9

+Plans, and IRAs $\cap$

-Status of the Company and the Operating Partnership under ERISA 1 1 1 1 1 2
+Status of the Company and the Operating Partnership J

+under ERISA 0

+PARTNERSHIP AGREEMENT72

+Management72 2

+Transferability of Interests in the Operating Partnership 72 2

+Capital Contribution 2

+Redemption Rights72 2

+Operations

+Distributions and Allocations

+Term 3

+The Mark Land 3

-Tax Matters 3 3 7
+Tax Matters 3 4 4

+PLAN OF DISTRIBUTION 3 4 4 4

+PLAN OF DISTRIBUTION 3 4 4 4 8

+PLAN OF DISTRIBUTION 3 4 4 4 8 8

-EXPERTS ADDITIONAL INFORMATION GLOSSARY 78
+ADDITIONAL INFORMATION

-FINANCIAL STATEMENTS
+FINANCIAL STATEMENTS PRIOR PERFORMANCE TABLES FORM OF SUBSCRIPTION AGREEMENT AND SUBSCRIPTION AGREEMENT SIGNATURE

 PAGE DIVIDEND REINVESTMENT PLAN